phoenix125/AtlasServerUpdateUtility/readme.txt

 ---------
  STABLE VERSION HISTORY  (To download beta version, see LINKS section above)
 ---------
+v2.1.5 (2020-02-24) Hotfixes
+- Fixed: Line 36898 error.
+(Thanks to AceMan for reporting)
+- Fixed: Some Mods would go into an update loop.

+v2.1.4 (2020-02-23) Hotfixes
+- Fixed: Line 42830 and other Line errors when mod update notes were blank.
+(Thanks to AceMan for reporting)
+- Fixed: When a mod update note has /' in it, it caused Fast Method Discord to fail as seen in Mod 1760515965 "They can\'t be placed in water"

 v2.1.3 (2020-02-23) Memory Leak Fix!
 Fixed params with spaces.
 Added Mod Update notes to announcements.
 - Fixed: Memory Leak!
 All output from RCON was not being properly dumped, therefore ASUU was buffering all RCON activity.
 (Thanks to Meatshield for reporting and finding cause of memory leak).
 - Added: Mod update notes can now also be sent with Discord announcements.
 (Thanks to Doublee for requesting)